drgerg/Pi-based-weather-station/README.md

-# The Quest for a Reliable, Robust, Reproducable Raspberry Pi-based Weather Station
+# The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station
 Project Initialized October 2019

 ### A bit of History